oscar30gt/Synced/DOCUMENTATION.md

 ```
 *This method returns no value.*

-> Note: The method is also available within language groups, where it is called `SetGroupLanguage()`.
+> The method is also available within language groups, where it is called `SetGroupLanguage()`.

 #### ResetToDefaultLanguage